KathleenRMcK/AirBnB_clone/README.md

 (hbnb)
 ```

-In this	example, the help command provides information on some commands:
+In this	example, the help command provides information on all project commands:
 ```
 (hbnb) help quit
 Quit command to exit the program